AhmedEssam78/Generating_Expressions_Using_K-Map/README.md

 # Generating_Expressions_Using_K-Map
-A computer program in C/C++ will be developed to accomplish the following tasks:
+A computer program in C++ will be developed to accomplish the following tasks:
 1. Read in (and validate) a Boolean function using its minterms as decimal numbers.
 2. Generate and print the corresponding K-map.